- My specialist experience working with young people with SEN to develop trusting and meaningful relationships;

-• My experience supporting young people with ASC;
+- My experience working with young people with ASC;

-The students that I have taught with ADHD have required a number of different strategies in order to keep them engaged, focused and be able to retain information.
+My specialist experience supporting children with ADHD: The students that I have taught with ADHD have required a number of different strategies in order to keep them engaged, focused and be able to retain information.
 For example the tasks need to be; personalised as much as possible, use symbols or images, created for short bursts of attention and need to be built up very progressively.
-Repetition and consolidation is vital for ADHD and other SEN needs.
-It is also really important to provide reward time and identify the students’ motivators.
+Repetition and consolidation are vital for ADHD and other SEN needs.
+It is also key to provide reward time and identify the students’ motivators.

-• My experience supporting young people with a PDA profile;
+- My experience working with young people with Anxiety;

-• My experience supporting young people with sensory/auditory processing needs;
+• My experience supporting young people with sensory and/or auditory processing needs;

 The students that I have taught with these needs have required different strategies to keep them engaged, focused and able to process and retain information.
 For example, the tasks need to be: personalised as much as possible, use symbols or images, created for the sensory needs of the learner and built up progressively.
 Repetition, overlearning, interleaving and consolidation are vital for students with any processing needs.